 Used for early evidence planning, indicators, and data collection strategy.

-Open sourceUsed for explicit, systematic, and transparent evidence review and appendix guidance.
+Read sourceUsed for explicit, systematic, and transparent evidence review.

-Open sourceUsed for practical controls such as source IDs, tracking logs, codebooks, and audit trails.
+Read sourceUsed for source IDs, tracking logs, codebooks, and audit trails.

 Develop clear, structured outputs from evidence, data, and synthesised information.